-Times of disruption, anxiety, and confusion challenge us to dig deeply into our practice for stability, clarity and our authentic response to the mass suffering and challenges at hand during this pandemic.
-Just when it’s hardest to maintain the discipline and get support from others in a time of distancing, it’s also the most important time to get grounded in our intention to respond in an helpful way with purpose and energy.
-Below are responses … full post
+Times of disruption, anxiety, and confusion challenge us to dig deeply into our practice.
+We are searching for stability, clarity, and an authentic response to the mass suffering and challenges during this pandemic.
+Even though it’s hard to maintain discipline and get support from others while social distancing, it’s critical to clarify our intention to respond with purpose and energy.
+Below are responses from formal Zen students at Zen West ~ Empty Field on their … full post

 Please share your experience with kindness and compassion here.
 What acts did you witness that were kind or compassionate?
 How did you serve another in need or help someone in distress?
 Include all sentient beings, plants and animals.
 Don’t be shy!… full post

 To be hopeful in bad times is not just foolishly romantic.
 It is based on the fact that human history is a history not only of cruelty but also of compassion, sacrifice, courage, kindness.
 What we choose to emphasize in this complex history will determine our lives.
 If we see only the worst, it destroys our capacity to do something.
 If we remember those times and places – and there are so many – where … full post